mattyv/HashOrderBook/README.md

 ![Diagram](OrderBookRealLifeExample.png)

 You can see from the above diagram where there are gaps in price levels there is some wasted memory, though it's a trade off between using the collection to store enough space for 'fast book' and 'collision buckets' which are static, and 'overflow buckets'.
 The section for 'overflow buckets' in the diagram looks like it's wasting memory, but this is not the case.
 Remember that 'overflow buckets' use lists.
-It was just difficult to depict the layout exactly in the diagram for overlow buckets.
+It was just difficult to depict the layout exactly in the diagram for overflow buckets.

 To give an iea of the memory usage the 'fast book' will use, it will be 696 bytes for an 8 bit price type, 8 bit quantity type with 'fast book' of size 10 and a 'collision buckets' of 3.
 The memory footprint of the 'fast book' is kept to a minimum by keeping pointers to the collision and overflow buckets, both of which are allocated to the heap.